OpenTermsArchive/contrib-versions/Minecraft/Terms of Service.md

 To help you understand part of this and just so we are clear, regardless of anything else, YOU MAY NOT use the Name in or as the main or dominant name or title of any commercial product or service.

-These are the "Naming Guidelines" and they apply to everything you might do under these Guidelines.
+These are the “Naming Guidelines” and they apply to everything you might do under these Guidelines.

 Hand Crafted Products

 If you comply with and follow the Essential Requirements (in the Brand and Asset Usage Guidelines) and Naming Guidelines YOU MAY:

 *   make and sell certain individual (i.e. not mass produced) handcrafted products that are inspired by Minecraft so long as you conform with all of the following:
-    *   any product or design is otherwise entirely original and unique (a "Unique Design");
+    *   any product or design is otherwise entirely original and unique (a “Unique Design”);
     *   no part of the Brand and / or Assets forms a dominant element or substantial part of the product or its design;
-    *   you make no use of any software, sound or audio from Minecraft;
+    *   you make no use of any software, sound or audio from Minecraft.
-    *   you mark clearly and prominently on each such product and all related materials and product listings/descriptions that it is "NOT OFFICIAL MINECRAFT PRODUCT.
-NOT APPROVED BY OR ASSOCIATED WITH MOJANG";
+    *   you mark clearly and prominently on each such product and all related materials and product listings/descriptions that it is “NOT OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG”;
     *   you are explicit about who to contact about the product and / or purchase, who the seller and manufacturer are, and that the seller and manufacturer are NOT Mojang, NOT associated with Mojang, and NOT supported by Mojang;
     *   Mojang has no liability for the products or purchase;
-    *   you don't make and sell more than 20 product items using the same (or a substantially similar) Unique Design.
-This means you can make 20 T-shirts using Design A and 20 T-shirts using Design B, but you cannot make 21 T-shirts using Design A. nor can you make 20 T-shirts using Design A plus 3 mugs using Design A;
+    *   you don’t make and sell more than 20 product items using the same (or a substantially similar) Unique Design.
+This means you can make 20 T-shirts using Design A and 20 T-shirts using Design B, but you cannot make 21 T-shirts using Design A. nor can you make 20 T-shirts using Design A plus 3 mugs using Design A.
-    *   you sell those products only through a website or service / channel that independently records the quantities of the product sold and enables us to independently verify that information;
+    *   you sell those products only through a website or service / channel that independently records the quantities of the product sold and enables us to independently verify that information.
     *   you comply with all other laws and requirements. and
     *   make no more than $5000 for any calendar year from selling products under these Guidelines.

-To help you understand this and just so we are clear, a **Unique Design is something that adds enough personal creativity to make the work distinctive and original.** You can't just feature the graphics (textures) of Steve's face on a product and call it "Inspired by Minecraft".
-You also can't just change a few pixels, or colors.
+To help you understand this and just so we are clear, a **Unique Design is something that adds enough personal creativity to make the work distinctive and original.** You can’t just feature the graphics (textures) of Steve’s face on a product and call it “Inspired by Minecraft”.
+You also can’t just change a few pixels, or colors.

 Additionally, we have set these product number limitations because we do not mean to permit people to commercialize our Name, Brand, or Assets, or run businesses selling products featuring our Name, Brands, or Assets.

 Indeed, the goal is to allow hobbyists to share their work and the fruits of their creative labors and make some money using their own creativity.
-It is not a way for businesses to start using our Brands and / or Assets - if that happens we'll do something about it.
+It is not a way for businesses to start using our Brands and / or Assets - if that happens we’ll do something about it.

 Videos and Streams

 If you comply with and follow the Essential Requirements (in the Brand and Asset Usage Guidelines) and Naming Guidelines YOU MAY create, use and distribute videos and streams of you playing or using Minecraft for any lawful reason and YOU MAY make money from them by adding or permitting advertising in them, so long as:

 *   all video downloads are free to view (i.e. there is no pay wall or other charge to view the videos);
-*   all streams are made free to view within 24 hours;
+*   all streams are made free to view within 24 hours.
 *   you add your own unique content to the video or stream, such as audio commentary or footage of you making cool stuff;
-*   you don't create and use videos or streams whose purpose is to advertise or promote other products or services;
+*   you don’t create and use videos or streams whose purpose is to advertise or promote other products or services;
-*   you don't sell physical copies of videos or streams, i.e. DVDs etc.;
+*   you don’t sell physical copies of videos or streams, i.e. DVDs etc..
-*   you don't broadcast or distribute videos or streams via television.
+*   you don’t broadcast or distribute videos or streams via television.
 To help you understand this, the amount of unique content you add must be enough to make it reasonable for you to make money through advertising (and we reserve our right to decide on that).

 This means that you can upload your own unique content to sites such as YouTube and make money from advertising around the video but you cannot distribute those videos on iTunes and charge for the content.
 Nor can you charge for a subscription to a channel where those videos are available unless the Minecraft related videos are also readily available for free outside of that subscription channel.
 Basically, videos must be free to consumers at the point of consumption and any money you make should come from other sources like display ads and sponsors, subject to the section below on “Building Promotions with Minecraft.”

-Extended Functionality and "Mods"
+Extended Functionality and “Mods”

 If you comply with and follow the Essential Requirements (in the Brand and Asset Usage Guidelines) and Naming Guidelines above YOU MAY distribute or make available plug-ins and other bits and pieces of extended functionality etc. that you create (together, "Mods") for free and without any charge, but not if the purpose of your Mod is to advertise or promote other products or services (see the section below on Building Promotions with Minecraft).
 By "Mods," we mean something original that you created that doesn't contain a substantial part of our copyrightable code or content.
 We have the final say on what constitutes a Mod and what doesn't.
 When you combine your Mod with the Minecraft software, we will call that combination a "Modded Version" of the Game.
 You MAY NOT distribute any Modded Versions of our Game or software, though you may distribute Mods.
 You may make money from Mods as described below in the section, "Servers and Hosting."